tomtom-international/kotlin-tools/README.md

 eventPlaySong(songName = "Breakfast in America", traceDiagnosticContext = {"songName": "Bohemian Rhapsody"})
 ```

-Now it becomes trivial to see that "Bohemian Rhapsody" was skipped to arrive at "Breakfast in America'.
+Now it becomes trivial to see that "Bohemian Rhapsody" was skipped to arrive at "Breakfast in America".

-Note that only `GenericTraceEventConsumer`s are able to retrieve the context map passed by the tracer (as it is part of
-the `TraceEvent` data object.
-Specific `TraceEventConsumer`s (that implement the original tracer interface), cannot
-access the context while processing events.

 ### Advanced examples